-Students from these California campuses were selected in Fall 2020 to participate in California Campus Compact’s Community Engagement Student Fellowship (CESF) program, a 4-month initiative specifically designed to support student leaders advancing service, service-learning and community engagement at California Campus Compact member campuses throughout the state.
+Students from these California campuses were selected in Spring 2021 to participate in California Campus Compact’s Community Engagement Student Fellowship (CESF) program, a 4-month initiative specifically designed to support student leaders advancing service, service-learning and community engagement at California Campus Compact member campuses throughout the state.

 College of the Canyons

-College of the Canyons’ Center for Civic Engagement continues to work to facilitate its ongoing student-driven Community-Based Learning, co-curricular Social Action Team to examine the topic of housing insecurity and affordability.
+College of the Canyons’ Center for Civic Engagement continues to work to facilitate its ongoing student-driven community engagement, co-curricular Social Action Team to examine the topic of housing insecurity and affordability.
 The project, entitled Hunger, Homelessness, and HOPE encourages students to employ design thinking, action research, Project-Based Learning, and social entrepreneurism to address this escalating social problem.
-Emphasizing collaboration, communication, critical thinking, and creativity, students work collaboratively to demonstrate the power of HOPE–How Our Passion Engages campus and community.
+Emphasizing collaboration, communication, critical thinking, and creativity–21st Century professional skills–students work collaboratively to advance the power of HOPE.
+More specifically, they demonstrate “How Our Passion Engages” campus and community.

 Sonoma State University

-The CESF Fellow will be an English or Communication Studies major doing an unpaid internship as a blogger.
-They will create and edit blog posts in support of the Center for Community Engagement’s (CCE) efforts; create posts about events, community organizations and opportunities, and other community engagement topics; work closely with CCE student assistants, especially those working on updating our social media accounts and our website; and watch the work of our counterparts and community partners for ideas.
+The SSU CAC CE Student Fellow will be an English or Communication Studies major doing an unpaid internship as a blogger.
+They will create and edit blog posts in support of the CCE’s efforts; create posts about events, community organizations and opportunities, and other community engagement topics; work closely with CCE student assistants, especially those working on updating our social media accounts and our website; and watch the work of our counterparts and community partners for ideas.